 Primary Shopping Area: Defined area where retail development is concentrated (generally comprising the primary and those secondary frontages which are adjoining and closely related to the primary shopping frontage).

-Primary Shopping Frontage: Primary frontages are likely to Consist ofinclude a high proportion of retail uses which may include food, drinks, clothing and household goods.
+Primary Shopping Frontages: Consist of a high proportion of retail uses which may include food, drinks, clothing and household goods.